anagmrebelo/lab-java-add-and-update/README.md

    - What are the advantages and disadvantages of the strategies you chose for creating these routes?
    - What is the cost-benefit between using `PUT` and `PATCH`?

+Answer: update employee department used patch strategy as it is we only want to update partial information of the employee; for patient, used put strategy as it is request to update the whole patient

+Put is idempotent, and it is simpler to implement Patch is not idempotent but can be more memory efficient
 <br>

 ## FAQs